-''' Note.- If this package belongs to ConanCenter, you can find more information here.
-Graph of dependencies: • libxml2 requires: zlib/1.2.11, libiconv/1.16 Information published by libxml2 to consumers:
+Note If this package belongs to ConanCenter, you can find more information here.

+Graph of dependencies:

+libxml2 requires: zlib/1.2.11, libiconv/1.16

+Information published by libxml2 to consumers:

+Headers (see below)

 Libraries: xml2

-· Systems libs: m
+Systems libs: m

 Preprocessor definitions: LIBXML_STATIC

+Generators

 Read below how to use this package using different generators.
-In order to use these generators they have to be listed in the conanfile.py file or using the command line argument --generator/-g in the conan
+In order to use these generators they have to be listed in the install command. e conanfile.py file or using the command line argumentgenerator/-g in the conar

 Generator cmake

 Add these lines to your CMakeLists.txt:

-include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)

-conan_basic_setup(TARGETS)
+include(\${CMAKE_BINARY_DIR}/conanbuildinfo.cmake) conan_basic_setup(TARGETS)

-target_link_libraries(<library_name> CONAN_PKG::libxml2)
+target_link_libraries(<library_name> CONAN_PKG::libxml2)</library_name>

-Generator cmake find package
+Generator cmake_find_package

-Generates the file FindLihXml2 cmake
+Generates the file FindLibXml2.cmake

 Add these lines to your CMakeLists.txt:

 find_package(LibXml2)

-Use the global target
+Use the global target target_link_libraries(<library_name> LibXml2::LibXml2)</library_name>

-target_link_libraries(<library_name> LibXml2::LibXml2)

 Remember to adjust your build system settings to match the binaries you are linking with.
-You can use the CMake build helper and the cmake generator from a conanfile, py or the new toolchain paradigm.
+You can use the CMake build help er and the cmake generator from a conanfile.py or the new toolchain paradigm.

+Generator pkg_config

-This package provides one pkg-config file libxml-2.0.pc with all the information from the library.
+This package provides one pkg-config file libxml-2.0.pc with all the information from the library .
 Use your pkg-config tool as usual to consume the information provided by the Conan package.

-Handar flan

-'''